seng438-winter-2022/seng438-a4-LAREINA-JO/Assignment4-ReportTemplate.md

 # Explain the use of assertions and checkpoints

 The use of assertions and checkpoints is to check if the test works as expected.
 They help the testers understand if tests have passed or failed.

-For example, we add the assert text at the end of failed sign in test.
+Failed Sign In with Invalid Email/Password: add the assert text at the end of failed sign in test.
 It can help us check if the error message shows up and understand if the test meets our expectations.

+Valid Sign In: add the assert text at the end of sign in test.
+As we correctly signed in, the web page will direct to the account page with a greeting message.
+Checking if there is a greeting message can help us check if the account page shows up and understand if the test meets our expectations.

+CreateAccount: Since each email can only create one account, after creating the account, the web will direct to the sign in page.
+Therefore, in the test, we don't need any checkpoints.

 # how did you test each functionaity with different test data